readthedocs/readthedocs.org/docs/guides/edit-source.rst

 Bitbucket
 ---------

-If you want to integrate Bitbucket, you can put the following snippet into your ``conf.py``::
+If you want to integrate Bitbucket, these are the required variables to put into your ``conf.py``::

     html_context = {